-Students will be evaluated on specific exercises done at home, such as an analysis of a reading from the period, hermeneutical analysis of a masterwork relating to a colonial episode, or discussion of an artifact related to the colonial experience, or analysis of impact of themes from the colonial eta to society today.
-Such tasks will demonstrate students' applied knowledge of their understanding of colonialism.
+Students will be evaluated on specific exercises done at home, such as an analysis of a reading from the period, hermeneutical analysis of a masterwork relating to the post-colonial experience, or discussion of an artifact related to the post-colonial experience, or analysis of impact of themes from post-colonial areas on the colonizing nations.
+Such tasks will demonstrate students' applied knowledge of their understanding of the post-colonial world.